By: Lisa Payne

 When’s the last time you consistently drank 8-10 glasses of water a day?
 If you’re not sure, you might be surprised to know that you need even more than that if you’re working out.

 Not everyone thinks about drinking water.
 Sometimes the day can easily take you from your morning coffee to an energy drink for your workout to some wine at dinner.
 But nothing truly hydrates you for your day and exercise quite like water does.
-And if you like your water with a hint of flavor, try Vital Proteins Collagen Water, available in five flavors: Original, Lemon Ginger, Strawberry Lemon, Blueberry Mint, and Blackberry Hibiscus.
+And if you like your water with a hint of flavor, try our very own collagen drink a.k.a.
+Vital Proteins Collagen Water, available in five flavors: Lemon Slice, Lemon Ginger, Strawberry Lemon, Blueberry Mint and Blackberry Hibiscus.

 Your body can lose more than two cups of water per hour of exercise.
 That’s not including what you sweat out during the rest of the day.
 Do you know if you’re getting enough water for working out?